Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

-\begin{remark} In dynamic economic models, the equations in \eqref{eq:value_fn_partial_K} and \eqref{eq:value_fn_partial_P} admit a natural interpretation as shadow prices: $v_K$ is the shadow value of an additional unit of capital and $v_P$ is the shadow cost of an additional unit of pollution.
-They are the dynamic--programming analogue of the adjoint equations from Pontryagin's Maximum Principle; see the well--known \cite{yong_stochastic_1999} for a in--depth discussion in the continuous--time stochastic case. \end{remark}
+\begin{remark} In dynamic economic models, the equations in \eqref{eq:value_fn_partial_K} admit a natural interpretation as shadow prices: $\frac{\partial v}{\partial K}$ is the shadow value of an additional unit of capital and $\frac{\partial v}{\partial K}$ is the shadow cost of an additional unit of pollution.
+They are the dynamic-programming analogue of the adjoint equations from Pontryagin's Maximum Principle; see the well-known \cite{yong_stochastic_1999} for an in-depth discussion in the continuous-time stochastic case. \end{remark}